Mobile Web 1: Best Practices

 Rather than a practical assignment, the week ends with a quiz, but you’ll be able to put the techniques into practice directly before the end of the course.

-The course includes one quiz and four practical tutor-marked assignments (TMAs) that all need to be completed satisfactorily if you want to receive a certificate of completion.
+The course includes one quiz and four practical tutor-marked assignments (TMAs) that all need to be completed satisfactorily if you want to receive a certificate of completion and a badge*.

 Who should attend?